 We all want our Christmas presents to arrive on time, so getting an email that tells us a problem has arisen with our order is likely to get our attention.
 These emails will vary in exactly what they say, but essentially tell the recipient that there was a problem with your online order and that you need to open the attachment for details.

 And when you open the attachment, you infect your computer.

 Remember: Any issues with the order will not be in an email attachment.
-You can check the status on any pending order my going directly to the retailers website.
+You can check the status on any pending order by going directly to the retailer’s website.